- 1 How Basic Combat Works

 So, each round takes six seconds, and there are ten rounds per minute.

 As a rule of thumb, most timescales out of combat are left to the GM to define and resolve, while most timescales within combat are laid out in terms of the actions that can be accomplished within them.
 For purposes of the game rules, there are no 'seconds' or 'pulses' or any other odd thing.

 For clarity, all such timescales that are possible within Epic Path are laid out in the table below:

-Free action Swift or Immediate action Move action Standard action Full attack action Full-round action or multiples Less than 1 minute (end of combat, or, 10 rounds) 1 minute (10 rounds, or until end of next combat) 10 minutes (or, until end of next combat) or multiples 1 hour (until next full rest) or multiples 1 day (until next full rest) or multiples 1 week or multiples 1 month (until next full moon) or multiples 1 year (a year and a day) or multiples
+Free action Swift or Immediate action Move action Standard action Full attack action Full-round action or multiples Less than 1 minute (up to 10 rounds, or until end of combat) 1 minute (10 rounds, or until end of combat) 10 minutes (or until end of next combat) or multiples 1 hour (or until end of next combat) or multiples 1 day (until next full rest) or multiples 1 week or multiples 1 month (until next full moon) or multiples 1 year (a year and a day) or multiples

 Holding Your Action